awf/functional-transformer/README.md

-A fully functional (pun intended) implementation of a machine learning transformer model in Python/JAX
+A fully functional (pun intended) implementation of a machine learning transformer model in Python/JAX.
+I do realize that 'pure functional' and 'Python' are not necessarily mots quit vont tres bien ensemble, but I'm sure you'll agree on reading the code that it has [una anima di pura programmazione funzionale](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html).
+And a little [macaronica](https://en.wikipedia.org/wiki/Macaronic_language) appeals to the peasant soul.
+In other words, don't worry about the language...

 Given only a few simple BLAS-like functions:
 ```python